Rough filtration for kegged beer

 Fileder visited the site to see the setup and determined bag filtration would help improve this process.
 After a successful small-scale trial, Fileder supplied the SPECTRUM Size 4 stainless steel bag housing together with a SPECTRUM Economic 1 micron and Premier 5 micron bag.
 This system is installed on the final filtration kegging line, and depending on the beer being produced, utilises either the 1 or 5 micron bag to remove dry hops, flavour additives and sediment, whilst leaving the crucial yeast and bacteria in place.
 Dom is pleased with the results and the amount of time saved filtering the beers.

-Established for over 4 decades, Fileder Filter Systems is one of the largest independent process filtration and water treatment supplier in the UK.
+Established for over 35 years, Fileder Filter Systems is one of the largest independent process filtration and water treatment supplier in the UK.
 A wide range of filtration and water treatment products are available to order for next day delivery, including carbon blocks, pleated and depth cartridges, housings and RO systems.